 Sir Harold Evans, the former editor of the venerable Times of London, whom Murdoch forced out after buying the newspaper in 1981, appeared via video link at the Leveson inquiry on Thursday.
 The inquiry has, in recent weeks, heard testimony from key players in the phone-hacking scandal that engulfed Murdoch’s News of the World, including Murdoch, his son James, and his former lieutenant Rebekah Brooks.
 Evans described the 1981 Times takeover as a “seminal event” in Murdoch’s path to far-reaching influence over British public life.
 His ouster from the newspaper, Evans said, was “the saddest moment of my life.”

 Evans—who is married to Tina Brown, the editor in chief of Newsweek and The Daily Beast, and a contributor to the magazine and website—has long charged Murdoch with eliminating editorial independence at his newspapers and using the publications as a means to exert undue power over Britain’s politicians.
 The relationship between Murdoch and Evans quickly proved contentious after Murdoch took control of The Times and its sister paper The Sunday Times, which Evans had edited for 14 years before moving to the daily after Murdoch’s takeover.
-In his testimony today, Evans described how he and Murdoch “almost came to fisticuffs” when Murdoch disagreed with a story published in The Times by an anti-monetarist writer.
+In his testimony today, Evans described how he and Murdoch “almost came to fisticuffs” when Murdoch disagreed with the Times's invitation to a recent Nobel Prize winner to write about monetary policy (it turned out to be critical of then-Prime Minister Margaret Thatcher).
 Evans resigned after only a year, over what he has long described as disagreements with Murdoch’s editorial interference.
 “I was disgusted, dismayed, and demoralized,” he said today.

 “I believed that The Times should be open to different opinions, and he believed that it should not be,” he added.